 The CFPB has successfully asserted the power to investigate and bring enforcement actions directly against securitization vehicles.
 On December 13, 2021, in an action brought by the CFPB, the U.S. District Court for the District of Delaware denied a motion to dismiss filed by a securitization trust by holding that the trust is a "covered person" under the Dodd-Frank Act because it engages in the servicing of loans, even if through servicers and subservicers.
 CFPB v.
 Nat'l Collegiate Master Student Loan Trust, No. 1:17-cv-1323-SB (D. Del.).
 On February 11, 2022, the district court granted the defendant trust's motion to certify that order for an immediate interlocutory appeal and stayed the case pending resolution of any appeal.
-While the court did not decide whether the trust could be held liable for the conduct of the servicer at this stage of the case, the CFPB may now make that argument; the case remains pending.
+The Third Circuit Court of Appeals has granted the defendant trust's petition for an interlocutory appeal.
 Depending upon the outcome of the appeal, the CFPB may rely on this decision as precedent in investigating and bringing enforcement actions against other securitization trusts, including the issuing entity, in the future.